TeamProjectsReact/login-signup-react/README.md

 - This NPM Package is Develop for ReactJS Frontend Developers to make development easy.
 - The one Command make the all Login Sign Up interfaces
+- Latest Version (v5.0.0  27 July -2024)

+- Updates of `v5.0.0  27 July -2024`

+- - developer no need to copy and past commands
+- - only run following command after install this package and other packages

+- - you must install

+- - - react-router-dom
+- - - axios
+- - - react-icons

+- - before run the app

 # Releases